Prerogatives of the Divine Son

-“Today, if you should hear His voice,
+“Today, if you hear his voice,

-As in the day of testing in the wilderness,
+as they did on the day of testing in the wilderness,

-And saw My works for forty years.
+and where they saw my works for forty years.

-11 As I swore in My wrath,
+11 As6 I swore in my wrath,

-- Many mss add firmly till the end.
+- Many mss add till the end

 - Ps.
 95:7-11

 - Lit. while it is (still) being said